Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics

-For finite particles numbers, the effect of the surface tension is important leading to the formation of a self-bound nonuniform configuration.
+We note in passing that for large particle numbers, the effect of the surface tension is important leading to the formation of a self-bound nonuniform configuration.
 The surface tension is in general contained in the energy density of the system.
 In 1D and for large particle numbers the energy per particle is expressed with respect to the bulk energy $E_B$, which provides the energy per particle of a homogeneous system in the thermodynamic limit, and the surface energy $E_S$ is the first order correction due to the presence of a finite particle number, leading to

 Higher-order correction terms are neglected here, for simplicity.
 The surface tension of the droplet is determined by the ratio of the surface energy $E_S$ to the surface area, which in 1D corresponds to only two points.
 Therefore this ratio takes the value $E_S/2$.